ben-arnao/StoRM/README.md

 # Other notes/features

 The tuner keep tracks of which parameters are in use by building a dummy model prior to hashing the configuration.
-When building the model, parameters the model building function actually draws from are flagged as active.
+When building the model in the ```build_fn```, parameters the model building function actually draws from are flagged as active.
 For example, if we have a parameter to determine number of layers to use, if the number of layers is set to 1, parameters only applicable to layer 2+ will not be included in the hash.
 This allows us to ensure we do not waste resources testing configurations that are virtually identical.
+Because of this, we need to define all parameters within the building function.
+They can be accessed in ```run_trial``` via ```hp.values['my_param']```

 A StoRM ```Trial``` like the one used in the run trial method above, has a metrics dictionary.
 Easily allows us to store any pertinent information to this trial for review later on.